Since 2017

 Step 16

-17. Now ASSEMBLE in heatproof dish: grease bottom with small amount of tomato sauce.
+17. Now you can assemble the dish in a heatproof dish, the bottom of which I grease with a small amount of tomato sauce.

 Step 17